patinthehat/permafrost-git-deploy/README.md

 ---

   - Implement a plugin system to allow for things like HipChat integration, mailing output logs, etc. I'd also like to convert the DeployTimer into a plugin.

+  - Create a basic authentication class that requires a secret key or something similar to be passed to the URL for deployment to occur.

+  - Create a basic authentication class that implements [RFC 2617](http://www.ietf.org/rfc/rfc2617.txt) HTTP Basic and/or Digest Authentication.

+  - Create a class that loads multiple repository configurations and can execute deployment for any of them based on a URL parameter.

   - Create a `BrowserOutputText` class that outputs just text and a content type of text/plain.